Beta Breuil

-Beta Breuil (born 1876, death unknown) was the professional name and pen name of Elizabeth Donner Vanderveer.
+Beta Breuil (born 1876, death unknown) was the professional name and pen name of American screenwriter Elizabeth Donner Vanderveer.
 Breuil worked as a script editor and screenwriter for several motion picture companies in the early 1900s.

 Early life

 Born in 1876 in New York City, Breuil was the daughter of Frank S. Vanderveer, a lawyer.
 Her family was well off and she attended schools in both New York City and Germany.

 On November 21, 1893, Breuil married Frank Milne Willard, who owned a forge business and was fairly wealthy.
 The two were about to divorce but Williard died before they could, in 1904.
 This caused something of a scandal after his death.
 Breuil attempted to collect a life insurance policy, but was taken to court by his family.
 The story was written about in The New York Times under the headline "Death Prevented Divorce".

 Breuil remarried in 1904 to Hartmann Breuil, whose last name she kept for her professional title.
 Four years after they married, Hartmann Breuil died at the age of 36.
 After the death of two husbands, Beta Breuil turned to the entertainment industry to make a living.